rafaelfgs/pcl_rgb_mina_veloso/README.md

 Repository with the necessary files to generate a colored (RGB) PointCloud from bags recorded in Mina du Veloso with EspeleoRobô.

-The recorded bags are located in the Google Drive account of EspeleoRobô.
+The recorded bags were recorded on February 2020 and are located in the Google Drive account of EspeleoRobô.

 The output of this repository is a .pcd file, containing the point cloud generated with the bag.